AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-data-mesh-after-hype.md

 **Cross-domain consumption rate:** How many data products are consumed by domains other than their producer?
 Low cross-domain consumption suggests the catalog isn't surfacing relevant products, or that consumers don't trust products from other domains.
 High cross-domain consumption is evidence that the mesh is creating organizational value beyond siloed domain analytics.

 **Unattributed pipeline ownership:** The percentage of active pipelines without a named owner.
 As organizations scale, unmaintained pipelines accumulate.
-A mesh governance discipline should keep this near zero—every pipeline has an owner, and pipeline removal is a deliberate process.
+A mesh governance discipline should keep this near zero, every pipeline has an owner, and pipeline removal is a deliberate process.

 ---